theparthway/docs/docs/developers/merry/Commands.md

 Interact with the Bitcoin regtest node directly using RPC methods.

-### Updating docker images
+### Updating Docker images

 ```bash
 merry update
 ```

-Keep your testing environment up-to-date by updating all docker images.
+Keep your testing environment up-to-date by updating all Docker images.

 ### Fund accounts